Raiane-nepomuceno/cypress-do-zero-a-nuvem/README.md

-# 🌲 Cypress, do Zero à Nuvem ☁️
+# 🌲 Cypress, from zero to the Cloud ☁️

 Sample project for the "Cypress, from Zero to the Cloud" course onf the Talking About Testing online school.
 ## Pre-requirements